 What are corporate strategic advisors, consultants, coaches & mentors?

-We are asked often what the terms really mean or how each is different.
-Because the answers are never clear cut, we want to be clear in what we mean when using the terms in our communications.
+I am asked often what the terms really mean or how each is different.
+Because the answers are never clear cut, I want to be clear in what I mean when using the terms in our communications.

 There are narrow and broad definitions of the terms, but interpretations online include contradictions and misuse and none has a precise consistent definition; all of which makes for confusion and miscommunication.

-We accept that others may define the terms differently or disagree entirely.
-It is not our intention to debate others points of view, only to clarify our position.
+I accept that others may define the terms differently or disagree entirely.
+It is not my intention to debate others points of view, only to clarify my position.

 Corporate may be defined narrowly to mean large multi-national enterprises or national institutions.
 We don’t dispute the accuracy, only that it is too limited.
 The broader definition includes any legally incorporated entity regardless of size; that means an entity of ten thousand or one.